Symbiosis - Celebrating 50 Years of Excellence

 The Symbiosis University Hospital and Research Centre (SUHRC)

-The Symbiosis University Hospital and Research Centre (SUHRC) is a 300 bedded healthcare facility that is located in the Lavale campus of the Symbiosis International University (SIU), providing healthcare facilities to this underserved part of the state.
+The Symbiosis University Hospital and Research Centre (SUHRC) is a 300 bedded healthcare facility that is located in the Lavale campus of the Symbiosis International (Deemed University) (SIU), providing healthcare facilities to this underserved part of the state.
 The surrounding area is semi-urban with approximately 32 villages being located within a 12 kilometres radius.

 Symbiosis has been providing local community services through the Symbiosis Community Outreach Programme and Extension (SCOPE)for many years now.
 We plan to continue and enhance these services through the hospital.